csmithswim/csmithswim/README.md

 Hello World!

-I'm a Java programmer in Providence, Rhode Island.
+I'm a programmer in Providence, Rhode Island.

-Technologies and languages I have experience in: Java, SpringBoot, MySQL/SQL, Javascript, Node, HTML, and CSS.
+Languages/technologies I have experience in: Java, SpringBoot, SQL/NoSQL, Javascript, Node, HTML, and CSS.

 Cheers!